 - a.
-Membership on Advisory Committees: Tenured, probationary and lecturer faculty with no fewer than 6 WTU's at the time of the election are eligible to serve on Advisory Committees. - b.
-Electorate for Standing Committees: The tenured and probationary faculty shall nominate and elect all members of Standing Committees except in cases where seats have been explicitly designated for lecturer faculty.
-Lecturer faculty shall nominate and elect committee seats designated for lecturer faculty. - c.
-Advisory Committees will elect a chair from among the committee members. - d.
+Members of all Senate Advisory Committees shall be elected by their constituents. - b.
+Advisory Committees will elect a chair from among the committee members. - c.
 The purpose of an advisory committee is to guide the priorities, programs, and services of an office (such as faculty development, information technology, or grants and contracts), and to make recommendations on any operations budget allocated to or requested by that office that impinge on the work or responsibilities of the faculty.